Ideal for Winter Season

 Being enveloped by the Apo Reef Natural Park there are strict limitations that do not allow you to remove anything from the site but it does mean that the coral reef is virtually untouched.
 Take your time to explore the many beautiful displays of coral formations and visit the local residents before jumping on land to see one final site.
 Ascend onto Apo Island to visit the lighthouse.
 Climb to the top for some stunning panoramic views of the surrounding areas.

 Moving on to your next port of call, Coron Island is another prime diving location, but of a different class to Apo Reef.
 Much more tailored to the adventurous diver, there are many shipwrecks in this area as well as a pretty underwater cave.

 If you fancy a trek before lunch, there are some lovely nature trails you can follow which take you up and through the lush green forestry.
-The views from further up are stunning to look at and will make some great photo backdrops.
-If you're feeling very energetic you can also visit Mount Tapyas.
+The views from further up are stunning and will make some great photo backdrops.
+If you're feeling very energetic, you can also visit Mount Tapyas.

 - Day 7

 The shipwrecks here might not be as impressive as those found at Coron Island but they are still worth a look if you love diving wreck sites.
 The coral garden is beautiful and brimming with some of the 200 marine species in the area.
 The colours down here are superb.